Local SEO Checklist: Beginner’s Guide to Local SEO & Outranking Local Competition

 Search engines have been focusing a lot on local SEO in the past decade.
 Google has introduced hundreds of updates to improve its functionality and usability.
 78% of location-based searches via mobile end with an offline purchase.
 And according to Nectafy, 88% of users will either call or visit a nearby business after a local search.
 If the data is trying to tell us something important here, it should be this: Local SEO is the future of search.

-In this article, we’ll share with you the basics of local SEO for small businesses.
+In this article, we’ll share with you the basics of local SEO for small businesses with our step-by-step guide.
 You’ll learn about the importance of local SEO and how to implement it in your marketing strategy.
 Ready?
 Let’s get to it.

 What is Local SEO?